Super Puzzle Fighter II Turbo: Super Puzzle Fighter II Turbo HD Remix

 Super Puzzle Fighter II Turbo HD Remix is a downloadable game in the Puzzle Fighter franchise for PlayStation 3 (via PlayStation Network) and Xbox 360 (via Xbox Live Arcade).
 HD Remix was announced to include several graphical upgrades in the interface, character sprites, and levels.

 Super Puzzle Fighter II Turbo: HD Remix has updated high-definition graphics.
 Each of the four colours of the gems have been associated with an element and given a new animation.
-Backgrounds and characters have also been redrawn, while the character sprites have been run through a bilinear filter.
+Backgrounds and characters have also been redrawn, while the character sprites have been upscaled via Pixel-art scaling algorithms.

 Super Puzzle Fighter II Turbo HD Remix supports four players in multiplayer, spectator mode, online play and rankings.
 Also featured are the three gameplay modes included in the Dreamcast version: X-Mode, Y-Mode and Z-Mode, and an additional X' ("X dash") Mode which rebalances several characters' drop patterns for better competitive play.

 On June 10, 2019, Super Puzzle Fighter II Turbo HD Remix was released on Xbox One through backwards compatibility support of the original Xbox 360 version.

 Super Puzzle Fighter II Turbo HD Remix is included in Capcom Digital Collection.